-HiSET scoring occurs on a scale that runs up to 20 and the minimally required score on each subject is 8.
-Your essay cannot score less than a 2 and your total score needs to be no less than 45 points.
+There are five independent HiSET sub-exams that are scored on a scale of up to 20 points.
+The minimally required score on each subject test is 8.
+Your essay cannot score less than a 2, and your total score needs to be no less than 45 points, excluding your essay score.

-The Iowa High School Equivalency degree is across North America regarded as equivalent to a common high school diploma and accepted as such by employers, educational institutions, and government agencies.
+The Iowa High School Equivalency diploma is equivalent to a common high school diploma and is accepted as such by employers, educational institutions, and government agencies.

 The HiSET exam, when taken successfully, will get you the Iowa High School Equivalency Diploma which will definitely lead to improved job options and a higher income.
 The credential also opens the door to a college education.